Are you ready for the User Generated Content takeover? Because it’s here in a big way. And we’ve got the UGC stats to prove it.

 We’ve reached a tipping point in terms of what consumers want from the brands.

-Plain and simple, the majority of people follow brands on social media in some way, shape or form, including a staggering 95% of millennials.
+Plain and simple, 90% of Instagram users follow businesses and brands.
 These same followers are on the lookout for new products and deals, just as they’ve always been.

 But people want to talk with brands rather than be talked at.